About

-Current activities and contact form can be found here:
+Current research activities can be found here:

 https://research.aalto.fi/en/persons/mari-keski-korsu